microsoft/dynamic-prober/README.md

  PRINT @sql
 end
 ```
-After this procedure, we need to instantiate the DBs again as defined above.
+After this procedure, you will need to instantiate the DBs again as defined above.

 ## Contributing